chipkin/BACnetServerExampleCPP/README.md

 The [CAS BACnet Stack submodule](https://github.com/chipkin/BACnetServerExampleCPP/issues/8) is required for compilation.

 For the example server to run properly, please enable all object types and features of the CAS BACNet Stack.
-For more details, please reference `Enabling optional functionality` and `Compiling example projects` sections of the [Quick Start Guide](https://docs.google.com/document/d/1xhUkrseDBnwMS6MU79KKqB7WBDRgA-3XYL8rDkH4_Yk/edit#heading=h.4v5o7vyy6trs).
+For more details, please reference `Enabling optional functionality` and `Compiling example projects` sections of the *Quick Start Guide* (please contact Chipkin for this document).

 ## Example Output